melekes/valle/README.md

     validates :field_name, length: { maximum: 255 }

-Note: If you do not do this (and usually you are) and try to enter 2147483648 into the field with type: `interger` (see [Numeric types](http://www.postgresql.org/docs/9.2/static/datatype-numeric.html) section of PostgreSQL docs), you will get 500 error.
+Note: If you do not do this (and usually you are) and try to enter 2147483648 into the field with type: `integer` (see [Numeric types](http://www.postgresql.org/docs/9.2/static/datatype-numeric.html) section of PostgreSQL docs), you will get 500 error.

 Example:

     PG::Error: ERROR:  value "2147483648" is out of range for type integer : SELECT  "users".* FROM "users"  WHERE "users"."id" = $1 LIMIT 1

-There is a simular gem, called [validates_lengths_from_database](http://github.com/rubiety/validates_lengths_from_database).
+There is a similar gem, called [validates_lengths_from_database](http://github.com/rubiety/validates_lengths_from_database).
 It solves only one part - applicable to strings.
 This gem is designed to work with all possible field types.

 ## Installation